nus-cs2113-AY2122S2/tp/docs/team/khseah.md

    - `Ui` class to print welcome message and read user's input.
    - `Parser` class to make sense of user's input.
    - `Command` abstract class for Commands to inherit from.
+   - Allows the team to have a common foundation to build upon and sets the architecture structure.
+   - Crucial to get the design right as it affects the way future features are implemented.

 2. Added the `Ui` class.
+   - Prints welcome message and reads user's input.
    - Implemented the `>` prompt to help the user differentiate between their input and the program's output.
-   - Sourced for 49 financial tips to be printed on startup.
+   - Sourced for 49 financial tips, of which 1 would be randomly chosen to be printed on startup.
+   - Financial tips can educate the user and make the startup page more interactive.

 3. Set up the `HelpCommand` class.
+   - Prints a list of supported commands formats for reference.
-   - Outline the initial design for the help page.
+   - Outlined the initial design for the help page.
+   - Provides the user a convenient way to view command formats should they forget.

+4. Added Add, Delete, Update and List functionalities for `Income`.
+   - Users are now able to track their sources of income.
+   - As a Personal Finance app, it is imperative that income can be tracked, so that users can monitor their income inflow and outflow.
+   - Affected existing Add, Delete, Update and List commands as these commands were also used to add `Expenditure` and `CreditCard`.

-4. Added the `User` class.
+5. Added the `User` class.
    - Abstracts out `ExpenditureList`, `CreditCardList` and `IncomeList` classes into 1 class, increasing OOP.

-5. Added Add, Delete, Update and List functionalities for `Income`.
-   - User is now able to track their sources of income.
+   - Improves the code as instead of passing 3 lists into the method, only the `User` class is needed.
+   - Affected a majority of existing code as previous methods had the 3 lists as parameters, and required significant changes.

 6. Miscellaneous
    - Added JUnit tests for `HelpCommand`, `AddCommand` and `DeleteCommand`.